rpalfini/visibility_NN/README.md

 23. ~~Fix collision check to check for obstacles vertically and horizontally.
 Can we only consider obstacle centers or do we need to check their extrema?~~
 24. ~~Change plot handles from subplots to just plots.~~
 25. ~~Finish adding batch mode in vis_main.py~~
+26. Fix setup_and_gen.sh script to work with Cron